TeamGloomy/TeamGloomy.github.io/pages/mydoc/lpc_sbc.md

 tags:
 keywords:
 last_updated: 30/05/2021
-summary: "Configuring an SBC for LPC Boards"
+summary: "How to configure an SBC for use with LPC based Boards"
 sidebar: mydoc_sidebar
 permalink: lpc_sbc.html
 folder: mydoc